brownillini/MiningAnalytics/Aadhithya_Code/README.txt

 7. Copy the output labels and paste it in the relevant [model]k4.csv file under the preds column.
 You can find these files here https://arizona.app.box.com/folder/166542314955.
 8. Run the UltimatePrecisionAndRecallCalculation.py file for calculating the Precision, Recall and F1-scores for K=4.
 9. Repeat steps from 5 to 9 with different values and parameters for trial and error.

-P.S svmAndRFMultiLabel.py is future use.
+10. usefulness correlation.py can be used to get the scores for association rules P.S svmAndRFMultiLabel.py is future use.